Eradboi/Connect-4/README.md

 3. Click on a column to drop your disc
 4. Players alternate turns
 5. First player to connect 4 discs in a row wins!
-6. Press `R` to restart the game at any time
 ## 📖 Game Rules
 - Players take turns dropping one disc per turn
 - Discs fall to the lowest available position in the selected column